Photo by Megan George - www.megangeorge.photo

 Chocka works to expose the questions most are afraid to ask.
 At times, her artworks are so personal, cathartically imbuing them with a gritty honesty, that the viewer’s experience can verge on voyeurism.
 Chocka’s work exposes the latent and unspoken power dynamics of global culture in the here and now.
 She subtly but powerfully reveals some uncomfortable truths about the fundamental disconnection between who we are - the communities and identities by which we shape our sense of self - and how the prevailing culture attempts to place and define us.

-In 2010, Chocka was listed as one of the Top 100 Most Influential People in Melbourne.
+In the last 10 years, Chocka has held 25 solo shows and been in over 60 group exhibitions.
+She has been shortlisted for 18 art prizes and won or placed in 6.
+In 2010, Chocka was named as one of the Top 100 Most Influential people in Melbourne.
 Since her first solo show in 2007, Chocka’s work has been widely exhibition in solo and group exhibitions including the National Gallery of Victoria, Art Gallery of NSW, Museum of Contemporary Art, Queensland Gallery of Modern Art, National Portrait Gallery, Perth Institute of Contemporary Art, Museum of Contemporary African Diasporan Art (Brooklyn, USA), Museum of Contemporary Art (Taiwan).
 Her work is held in various collections across the world.
 Chocka lives and works in Melton, Victoria, Australia.